 What is the difference between a compression limiter and a pressure relief valve?

-A compression limiter restricts the flow of air or gas once a set pressure is reached, maintaining system pressure at a safe level without releasing it.
-In contrast, a pressure relief valve opens completely to release excess pressure into the atmosphere, preventing overpressure damage.
+A compression limiter restricts the flow of air or gas once a set pressure is reached, while a pressure relief valve opens to release excess pressure into the atmosphere.

 How do I select the correct size compression limiter for my application?